 macSsbdMaxBackoffs shall be set to 0; macSsbdTxOnEnd shall be set to FALSE; macSsbdPersistence shall be set to FALSE; phyCcaMode shall be set to 1 (energy above threshold) phyCcaEdThreshold shall be set to -67 dBm/MHz - Ptx in channels 0 to 49 and to

 -74 dBm/MHz - Ptx in channels 50 to 249, where Ptx is the equipment’s instantaneous transmit power for the upcoming packet in dBm and Ptx<=Pmax = min(TXMAX_capability, TXMAX_power_Regulatory).
 TXMAX_power_Regulatory is the max power allowed in the regulatory domain and TXMAX_capability is the max power allowed to be transmitted by the device.

+Figure 1 shows the simplified SSBD algorithm:

+Figure 1

 The transmitter has two options: